faunalia/HealthQGIS/Documentation/3_3_querying_the_map.rst

 	:align: center
 	:scale: 70%

-Be aware that the feature count depends directly on the classification of the polygon!
+.. warning:: feature count depends directly on the classification of the polygon!

 Feature information
 ----------------------------